“Can an entire city be haunted?

 - Stephen King, IT

 Once upon a time, when I was a small child, my mother and I acquired a place to live by a stroke of luck.
 We were offered a cute little back house with plenty of space and its own back yard for very modest rent.
-The neighborhood itself was lovely, taken up by trim homes and green lawns and a barrage of flowers in the spring.
+The neighborhood itself was lovely, taken up by trim homes, green lawns, and a barrage of flowers in the spring.
 From a distance, it seemed like paradise - but once inside, behind closed doors, we got to see what kind of a place it really was.
 Maybe there was something in the soil that turned people mean.
-One set of neighbors was just short of psychotic.
+Our first set of neighbors was just short of psychotic.
 The next set, my aunt and uncle, found a ridiculous reason to take offense at us and moved.
-We didn't speak again for some years.
+We didn't speak again for almost 20 years.
 After that came the worst neighbors yet, and things went dangerously wrong.

 Time and again, we found that the police would drag their feet or simply never appear when they were called.
 It was odd for a middle-class neighborhood to be so neglected.
 I recall shouting that should have roused every house nearby but no lights went on and no aid arrived.
 My mother and I could have been murdered back there and it's not that no one would have known - it's that they might have left us until we started to smell before making sure the police came.
 When I first read the story of "Bluebeard," in which a terrified wife asks her sister if help is on the way, I thought of my childhood home each time her sister replies, "I see nothing but the sun shining and the green grass growing."
 That place was my first model for the World of Darkness.